40thieves/final-year-project/src/09 - appendices/01 - appendices.md

 Please find in the associated files, a web site in the Timeline directory.
 Source for the web site is also available at https://github.com/40thieves/altmetrics-timeline

+#### 8.7 Video demonstration showing walkthrough of the application

+A video showing the web application from boot, to generation of a visualisation.

+Please find in the associated files, under the Videos directory.
+The video is also available on YouTube at https://www.youtube.com/watch?v=frh3g2LEMv8

+#### 8.8 Video demonstration showing the visualisation

+A video showing the features of the visualisation

+Please find in the associated files, under the Videos directory.
+The video is also available on YouTube at https://www.youtube.com/watch?v=lnCuRcbS8G0

+#### 8.9 Video demonstration showing altmetrics data storage

+A video demonstrating altmetrics data storage in MongoDB.

+Please find in the associated files, under the Videos directory.
+The video is also available on YouTube at https://www.youtube.com/watch?v=VjNfI1hnedk

+#### 8.10 Video demonstration showing selected article storage

+A video showing selected articles stored in localStorage, and selected articles being appended to search results.

+Please find in the associated files, under the Videos directory.
+The video is also available on YouTube at https://www.youtube.com/watch?v=6QMs4oUfN2I